thompsonplyler/thompsonplyler/README.md

 ### Bits and Pieces
 - I was a United States Marine.
 My MOS was computer technician, where I went from from desktop support to network support to information assurance/ cybersecurity.
 Semper Fi.
 - I went to NYU for film school.
 I fell into graphics/ VFX/ motion graphics after that, where I worked on the gritty technical part (roto, keying, titles/subtitles, credits, painting/wire/object removal) of VFX on dozens of TV shows, commercials, and movies.
+If you can see my work, I didn't do a good job.
 - 💪 I was a strength and fitness coach for five years.
   - The best book to start with for serious training is Mark Verstegen's *Core Performance.*
   - My favorite recommendation for best overall fitness text for optimal physical performance (i.e. not merely weight loss or getting swole) is Mark Verstegen's *Every Day is Game Day*.